georgesjamous/FruitsPickerWeekly/README.md

 ---

 ## what should the component do?
-We want to create a fruit picker view that will allow the user or developer to pick fruits (one or just many fruits).
+We want to create a fruit picker view that will allow the user to pick fruits (just one or many fruits).
 You have been given a list of fruits already.